smholloway/miscellaneous/scala/ColumnToNumber/README.md

 ColumnToNumber
 ==============
-Returns the number of the input column
+Returns the number of the input column.
+This is easier to understand with examples:

-Example
  * "a" -> 1
  * "z" -> 26
  * "aa" -> 27